After a few year hiatus due to damage from forest fires, the Signal Peak Challenge officially resumed in 2016.

 More than a race, this is an experience that will occur over several days, starting on September 1, 2018 and going to September 3, 2018.

-The challenge will include a few shorter rides, a potential night ride, camping, a cookout and the main race on Sunday, September 4, 2016.
+The challenge will include a few shorter rides, a potential night ride, camping, a cookout and the main race on Sunday, September 2, 2018.
+On Monday, September 3, 2018 the infamous Honey Badger will lead out a group adventure ride to Sapillo Campground and back.
 Most importantly, it will be a whole lot of fun in the beautiful Gila National Forest with friends, family, and acquaintances both new and old.